-- We considered the Company's accounting policies with respect to accrual for regulatory deferrals and assessing compliance with Ind AS 114 "Regulatory Deferral Accounts" - We have understood and carried out testing of the design and implementation of key financial controls related to accounting, valuation and recoverability of such regulatory balances and its disclosure in the financial statements of the Company. - We discussed with the management on assumptions and estimates used for recognitions.

-regulatory balances and corroborated them with the applicable regulatory provisions, APR orders, Tariff orders and underlying records of the Company.
+- We considered the Company's accounting policies with respect to accrual for regulatory deferrals and assessing compliance with Ind AS 114 "Regulatory Deferral Accounts" - We have understood and carried out testing of the design and implementation of key financial controls related to accounting, valuation and recoverability of such regulatory balances and its disclosure in the financial statements of the Company. - We discussed with the management on the key assumptions and estimates used for recognition of these regulatory balances and corroborated them with the applicable regulatory provisions, APR orders, Tariff orders and underlying records of the Company.